DIY-Double Glazing: How to Double Glaze Windows Cheaply

 Okay, it doesn’t have to be a spoon, although that is the perfect everyday household item for smoothing out a secure, consistent seal around the outside of the film.

-Anything that sits the wrong side of the tape is good to go, just to neaten the edges.
+Anything that sits on the wrong side of the tape is good to go, just to neaten the edges.

-This will create the seal, and help eliminate any unsightly wrinkles
+This will create the seal, and help eliminate any unsightly wrinkles.

 It is genuinely that simple to add an extra layer of insulation and heat protection to your home!

-Pros of Window Film Insulation
+Benefits of Window Film Insulation

-Condensation prevention isn’t the only benefit of window film insulation.
 Here are some more reasons you may want to consider this technique:

 It’s Cheap

 Double glazing is a very expensive endeavour.
-Between the cost of glass, frames, and labour to install the windows it can easily run into the thousands, even for small houses without many windows.
-A window film kit should set you back no more than £40, and can provide up to 90% extra insulation than an unfilmed single pane window.
+Between the cost of glass, frames and labour to install the windows it can easily run into the tens of thousands, even for small houses without many windows.

 It’s Straightforward to Install